 Print a bookmark on an antique printing press

 Find out how springs are made and then take one with you

 “Then and Now Museum Mysteries”

-The Muskegon Heritage Museum offers special field trip opportunities for school groups free of charge for all schools in Muskegon County.
+The Muskegon Heritage Museum of Business & Industry offers special field trip opportunities for school groups free of charge for all schools in Muskegon County.
 One of the museum’s goals is to help school children understand the history of Muskegon’s industries, businesses & homes.